Badr bin Abdul Mohsen Al Saud: Death

 Badr Bin Abdulmohsin died on 4 May 2024 at the age of 75.
 His death was mourned in numerous tributes and obituaries in TV programmes and newspapers of the Gulf region and the Arab world.

+Legacy

+In June 2024, King Salman ordered a road in Riyadh to be named after Badr bin Abdul Mohsen, following a recommendation from Crown Prince Mohammed bin Salman.
+The road is located west of Princess Nourah bint Abdulrahman University, bordered by King Salman Road to the north and Al Thoumamah Road to the south.